AbubakarAliyuBadawi/CNN-and-TransferLearning-Lab/README.md

-# Deep Learning with CNNs and Transfer Learning
+# CNNs and Transfer Learning

 ## Overview
 This repository contains a Jupyter notebook that explores the implementation and understanding of Convolutional Neural Networks (CNNs) using PyTorch.
 The project focuses on building a simple CNN model for image classification and extends to applying transfer learning techniques with pretrained models.